JasonBoy/node-web-kit/README.md

   "PROXY_PATH": "/api-proxy", //api proxy prefix, '/api/login' --> '/api-proxy/api/login' in your browser
   "PROXY_PROTOCOL": "http:",  //http/https
-  "STATIC_ENDPOINT": "", //host for static assets, need other coding "ADMIN_NODE_PORT": 3001 //server port for your admin app, if you have one }
+  "STATIC_ENDPOINT": "", //host for static assets, need other coding }

 ```